 - Note that some vendors/retailers will not accept credit cards to purchase gift cards.

-DPR: You may also submit a Direct Pay Request (DPR).
-Download a DPR form and complete according to the form instructions (link provided below).
+ESDPR: If the recipient is an employee or student, you may submit an Employee/Student Direct Pay Request (ESDPR).
+Download an ESDPR form and complete the form according to the instructions (link provided below).

-- Attach UP 602.11 Appendix B, Reportable Gifts, Awards, & Prizes Documentation Form, to the DPR if:
+- Attach UP 602.11 Appendix B, Reportable Gifts, Awards, & Prizes Documentation Form, to the ESDPR if:

 - The recipient is an employee (regardless of amount), or

-- The recipient is a non-employee and the is $600 or greater.
+- The recipient is a student and the amount is $600 or greater.

 Any non-reportable gifts (see UP 602.11 Appendix A) should be tracked on UP 602.11 Appendix C, Gifts, Awards, & Prizes Log Sheet, or a similar tracking sheet unless it is unreasonable or impractical to do so.